 Plants of the Pacific Northwest

 Plants are organized by Family and names are recorded in Latin.
-There are so many common (or folk) names for plants that it's hard to effectively share our knowledge without some kind of universal nomenclature (aka. fancy name system).
-What I call bearberry, you call redberry, and Mary calls kinnickinick but we can all agree it's Arctostaphylus uva-ursi.
+There are so many common names for plants that it's hard to effectively share our knowledge without some kind of universal nomenclature (aka. fancy name system).
+What I call bearberry, you call redberry, and Mary calls kinnikinnick but we can all agree it's Arctostaphylus uva-ursi.
 So Latin is a worldwide naming system that facilitates the organization of plants and helps us communicate across space and cultures.
-That being said, an ethnobotanist should always learn the names of plants given by the people that live there.
-It is the only way to truly know a plant relation.
+For decades, this system has been criticized for its colonial roots and and classist use.
+Ethnobotanists (settler and Indigenous alike) should always learn the names of plants given by the people that live where they are working.
+It's been said that it is the only way to truly know a plant relation.
+At the same time, I use the Latin system because it allows me to communicate across linguistic barriers and has important life-history information imbedded within the taxonomy.

-O.K. here's quick crash course in how plants are organized: Family > Genus > Species.
+Here's what I mean: plants are organized into Family > Genus > Species.
 The species concept is complex but lets just say that anything that looks the same, acts the same, and can reproduce together, are the same species.
 Back in the day (like thousands/millions of years ago) when a bunch of species used to be the same plant, they were in genus mode.
 Over time, 1 plant became 5, they broke off and started their own thing — but they're all still related and are now the same genus.
 Salmonberry and blackberry are from the same ancestor, so they're both Rubus plants.
 Eventually they speciated (became different species) and salmonberry became Rubus spectabilis (spectabilis is the species name) while blackberry became Rubus ursinus.
-The family follows the same idea but it's an older and more inclusive category.
-I organize by family so you can get know to family traits.
+The family follows the same idea but it's an older and more expansive category.
+I organize plant photos by family so you can get know to family traits.
 A family trait would be like you, your brother and your cousin that all have red hair.
 Or, salmonberry, blackberry and raspberry are all edible.
 You can learn family traits (like edibility, toxicity), so that where ever you are in the world, you'll have a rudimentary understanding of the local plant life.

 Time to botanize!